 Think about every single client or customer.
 Are you talking to them all, do they know that you’re there?
 You may need to think about some quick win-back strategies for the ones you haven’t kept warm.

-You should be using the lessons learnt right night to plan out your next two quarters.
-Because things aren’t going back to how they were anytime soon.
-So we need to be prepped for post-lockdown culture and client expectations.
-Whatever that may be.
+You should be using the lessons learnt from March to plan out your next two quarters.
+Because things still aren’t going back to how they were and maybe they won’t?